exaexa/scattermore/README.md

 (Multicolor plotting is slightly slower (usually 2x), because the reading and transporting of the relatively large color matrix eats quite a lot of cache.)

-## Caveats and future work

-- You can plot the raster into standard axes (so that it looks like normal `points` output) but it requires some careful manipulation of the R plot functions (and quite a lot of reading TFM).
-- Guessing the best raster size for plotting (ideally for pixel-on-pixel output) in R is tricky at best.
-- Doing the above 2 tricks in ggplot would be cool, right?